The Three-Ledger Methodology

 2.1 Immutable provenance, mutable methodology

 Operators correctly insist that the raw observation record is sacred: no one rewrites a sensor's voltage reading after the fact.
-But the derived values — allocations across commingled streams, accruals across reporting periods, KPIs that drive commercial settlement — are computed under business rules that change.
-When the rules change, most platforms either silently recompute history under the new rules (destroying the prior interpretation) or freeze history under the old rules and apply the new rules going forward (creating a discontinuity at the cutover that no one can audit).
+But the derived values, things like allocations across commingled streams, accruals across reporting periods, and KPIs that drive commercial settlement, are computed under business rules that change.
+When the rules change, most platforms either silently recompute history under the new rules, destroying the prior interpretation, or freeze history under the old rules and apply the new rules going forward, creating a discontinuity at the cutover that no one can audit.
 Neither is acceptable.
-Provenance and methodology are both first-class, and both require versioning, but the disciplines differ: observations are versioned by arrival (you cannot un-observe what arrived), while methodologies are versioned by registration (you can, and routinely will, change how you interpret what arrived).
+Provenance and methodology are both first-class, and both require versioning, but the disciplines differ: observations are versioned by arrival, since you cannot un-observe what arrived, while methodologies are versioned by registration, since you can, and routinely will, change how you interpret what arrived.

 2.3 Silent reconciliation of conflicting readings

 In every real industrial dataset, two instruments occasionally observe the same physical phenomenon and disagree.
 A memory gauge and a surface readout report different bottomhole pressures.
 An MWD pulse and a wireline log report different formation depths.
-A custody-transfer meter and a tank gauge report different volumes.
+A meter at custody transfer and a tank gauge report different volumes.
 The engineering temptation is to average the two readings, prefer the more "trusted" instrument, or quietly drop the outlier as a transient.
-Each of those moves silently erases a finding — the disagreement itself — that is operationally consequential and, in regulated contexts, legally consequential.
+Each of those moves silently erases a finding, the disagreement itself, that is operationally consequential and, in regulated contexts, legally consequential.
 A correct methodology records both readings, links them, flags the disagreement, and treats the resolution as a separate auditable event.

 Most platforms accumulate vocabulary as they grow.
-Components are named for the technology in vogue when they were written ("the kafka layer", "the snowflake mart", "the redis hot store"), or for the team that owned them ("the platform-eng service"), or for the bug they were originally introduced to work around.
-This vocabulary is decorative — it carries no architectural commitment — and so commitments leak away.
-Engineers cannot remember which component was supposed to be append-only, which was supposed to be the source of truth, which was supposed to require an authorized signature to write to.
+Components are named for the technology in vogue when they were written, words like the kafka layer, the snowflake mart, the redis hot store, or for the team that owned them, words like the platform-eng service, or for the bug they were originally introduced to work around.
+This vocabulary is decorative and carries no architectural commitment, and so commitments leak away.
+Engineers cannot remember which component was supposed to only append, which was supposed to be the source of truth, which was supposed to require an authorized signature to write to.
 A coherent vocabulary, drawn from a single source domain whose institutions already encode commitments analogous to the architecture's, is itself a form of compliance enforcement.
 Section 11 returns to this.

 The methodology rests on three commitments.
 They are mutually reinforcing; weakening any one of them weakens the other two.

-Every fact-bearing record in the substrate — observations, derivations, and audit entries alike — is written exactly once.
+Every record that bears a fact in the substrate, observations and derivations and audit entries alike, is written exactly once.
 There is no UPDATE and no DELETE in the data model of the ledgers.
 Corrections are expressed as new entries that reference the entry being corrected; deletions are expressed as new entries that mark the prior entry as superseded.
-The architecture enforces this at the schema layer (no update/delete grants on ledger tables), at the application layer (the write path emits only inserts), and at the audit layer (any administrative override of these constraints is itself an audit entry, scoped and expiring).
+The architecture enforces this at the schema layer, where there are no update or delete grants on ledger tables, at the application layer, where the write path emits only inserts, and at the audit layer, where any administrative override of these constraints is itself an audit entry, scoped and expiring.

 Every derived value is computed under a methodology specification that is itself a versioned artifact in the substrate.
 A new version of a methodology specification does not retroactively rewrite past derivations; it produces a parallel track of derivations alongside the old one, beginning from a registration timestamp.
 Consumers of the derivations ledger select the methodology version explicitly.
-The architecture enforces this by binding every derivation record to the methodology specification version under which it was produced, and by treating the registration of a new version as a state transition recorded in the audit ledger (section 8).
+The architecture enforces this by binding every derivation record to the methodology specification version under which it was produced, and by treating the registration of a new version as a state transition recorded in the audit ledger, as described in section 8.

-Every export of data from the substrate — to a regulator, to a commercial counterparty, to a downstream analytics system, to the customer's own data lake — carries a verification artifact that the recipient can validate without trusting the platform.
-The verification artifact contains the cryptographic seal chain over the exported records, the methodology specification version under which any derived records were computed, the identity of the authorizing principal, and (in higher modes) a Merkle anchor on a public chain that proves the export's contents were sealed before some external timestamp.
+Every export of data from the substrate, whether to a regulator, to a commercial counterparty, to a downstream analytics system, or to the customer's own data lake, carries a verification artifact that the recipient can validate without trusting the platform.
+The verification artifact contains the cryptographic seal chain over the exported records, the methodology specification version under which any derived records were computed, the identity of the authorizing principal, and, in higher modes, a Merkle anchor on a public chain that proves the export's contents were sealed before some external timestamp.
 The architecture enforces this by routing every export through the cryptographic notary; an export emitted on any other path is a defect.

 4. Three ledgers, kept distinct